 The answer to this cable came from Vietnam within 36 hours, proposing seven additional areas for defoliation.
 The two targets heading McGarr's list were stretches of Highway 1 east of Saigon and Highway 14 north of the city.
 Spraying these two targets would strip the principal species of vegetation present in South Vietnam.
 The previous areas sprayed along Route 15 had consisted of scrub growth, palmgrove, mangrove, and scattered hardwood trees.
-The dense rain forest and moderate undergrowth along the Route 14 segment would provide vegetation typical of the plateau region. while the proposed stretch of Route 1 consisted mainly of uncanopied forest containing heavy undergrowth.
-McGarr also recommended five other areas: One, a mangrove forest in the far southern portion of the Ca Mau peninsula, would be cleared to provide a secure route from the coast to Binh Hung, the home base of Father Hoa-one of the few strong pro-government leaders in the Delta, (Father Hoa was a Catholic priest who had led a group of North Vietnamese to the South at the conclusion of the war between the French and the Viet Minh in 1954.)
+The dense rain forest and moderate undergrowth along the Route 14 segment would provide vegetation typical of the plateau region, while the proposed stretch of Route 1 consisted mainly of uncanopied forest containing heavy undergrowth.
+McGarr also recommended five other areas.
+One, a mangrove forest in the far southern portion of the Ca Mau peninsula, would be cleared to provide a secure route from the coast to Binh Hung, the home base of Father Hoa-one of the few strong pro-government leaders in the Delta.
+(Father Hoa was a Catholic priest who had led a group of North Vietnamese to the South at the conclusion of the war between the French and the Viet Minh in 1954.)
 At that time, cargo had to be dropped to Father Hoa's forces by air, and defoliation would hopefully enable lighters to ferry supplies from ships off the coast without so great a risk of Viet Cong ambush.
-The other four vegetation enveloped targets were the rapidly expanding Bien Hoa Air Base (to be sprayed by VNAF) helicopters), the ammunition dump at Than Tuy Ha, the two Cambodian border outposts at Dinh Tien Hoang and Bu Jamap (considered as one target), and the Nhon Co airstrip. "

-Admiral Felt's response to this proposal indicated displeasure at the extent of the area to be covered.
-He noted that the total length of roads to be cleared came to approximately 80 miles, and that this would be "... considerably beyond the program of 'very limited character' described by SECDEF at 15 Jan meeting..."
+The other four vegetation enveloped targets were the rapidly expanding Bien Hoa Air Base (to be sprayed by VNAF helicopters), the ammunition dump at Than Tuy Ha, the two Cambodian border outposts at Dinh Tien Hoang and Bu Jamap (considered as one target), and the Nhon Co airstrip.46 cleared came to approximately 80 miles, and that this would be "... considerably beyond the program of 'very limited character' described by SECDEF at 15 Jan meeting. ..."
 Also, he stated that he could not support initial test operations around outposts anywhere near the border with Cambodia.
 However, Felt was pleased with the targets selected in the Father Hoa area and around ammunition depots and airfields.
-He directed General McGarr to revise the proposal in order to select "... a few small segments of key routes which will provide the desired variety of growths and climatic conditions..."
-He imposed a maximum of ten miles for each type of vegetation target.
+He directed General McGarr to revise the proposal in order to select "... a few small segments of key routes which will provide the desired variety of growths and climatic conditions. . . ."
+He imposed a maximum of ten miles for each type of vegetation target.47